tom-howard/ros2/docs/waffles/basics.md

     This tells us that the *type* of data being communicated on the `/cmd_vel` topic is called: `geometry_msgs/msg/Twist`.

-    The message type has three parts:
+    The interface description has three parts:

     1. `geometry_msgs`: The name of the ROS package that this interface belongs to.
     1. `msg`: The type of interface.
 In this case *message*, but there are other types too.
     1. `Twist`: The name of the message interface.

-    We have just learnt then, that if we want to make the robot move we need to publish `Twist` messages to the `/cmd_vel` topic.
+    We have just learnt then, that if we want to make the robot move we need to publish `Twist` *messages* to the `/cmd_vel` topic.

 1. We can use the `ros2 interface` command to find out more about the `Twist` message: